Divin01/VisionAlly/README.md

 ## Environment Variables Reference

-If you want to set up your own API keys instead of using the provided Word document, create these files:
+If you want to set up your own API keys instead of using the ones from the Google Drive folder, create these files:

 ### `.env` (project root)